Puppies

 5. You must see the mum with the puppies, but not necessarily see the dad.

-6. You must make sure the parents are both health tested for hips/elbows and eyes, just ask for the kennel club name of the parents and you can look up the health results online, the link is here and here is a link explaining the health tests.
+6. You must make sure the parents are both health tested for hips/elbows and eyes, just ask for the Kennel Club name of the parents and you can look up the health results online, the link is here and here is a link explaining the health tests.

 8. Make sure the breeder is giving you a puppy pack, which contains information about rearing your puppy and also a contract of sale, there are guidelines for this on the Kennel Club website;

 9. A good breeder will want to meet you and your family before confirming a booking.
+Expect to be asked lots of questions about your lifestyle, home set up etc.

-11.Beware of some online puppy selling adverts especially on sites such as Gumtree, Pets4Homes, Pre-Loved, Camlist and local Facebook groups; most reputable breeders do not use these sites.
+10. Beware of some online puppy selling adverts especially on sites such as Gumtree, Pets4Homes, Pre-Loved, Camlist and local Facebook groups; most reputable breeders do not use these sites.

-12. DO NOT agree to meet at a service station, supermarket carpark or similar location to collect a puppy.
+11. DO NOT agree to meet at a service station, supermarket carpark or similar location to collect a puppy.
 This is a common arrangement suggested by puppy farmers.

 A WORD ABOUT DOODLES

 Occasionally, we receive enquiries from people wishing to purchase a Golden Doodle/Spangold or a crossbreed with a similar made up name.
 These crossbreeds are a deliberate attempt to mislead the public that there is an advantage to owning these ‘designer dogs’ who are prone to all of the genetic diseases of both breeds and offer none of the advantages that owning a purebred dog has to offer.
 Speak to any groomer or vet regarding the ‘shedding’ myth and behavioural issues that these dogs can suffer from.
 The attached article from the Royal Veterinary College also debunks the myth that designer crossbreeds are any healthier than their purebred cousins.
 As a club, we expect all our members to undertake the basic health tests for hips/elbows/eyes and ICT as a minimum when breeding.
 The Golden Retriever comes from generations of dogs with a common gene pool, characteristic appearance and temperament.
-A Golden Retriever crossed with a poodle or similar is nothing more than an expensive mixed breed dog.
+A Golden Retriever crossed with a poodle or similar is nothing more than an expensive mongrel.